hundeboll/grind/README.markdown

 * google-api-python-client - for handling all the nasty http stuff
 * oauth2client - for signing in on Google Drive
 * httplib2 - for doing http requests/responses with Google API Client
-* pytz - for timezone support
+* dateutil - for timezone support
 * magic - for better mime type detection

 Usage